ltchachee/PoE-onSale/README.md

 # PoE-onSale
 Userscript for Path of Exile Microtransaction store showing on sale items.
+This script creates a button on the page underneath the

 Created primarily for the /r/pathofexile community on Reddit.